Can I claim workers' compensation or damages if assaulted at work or on my way to or from work?

 Or where a supervisor at the work site ought to have observed the threat of the assault occurring if the supervisor had been properly supervising workers at the work site.

-For example, if the bricklayer told his employer that he felt physically threatened by the co-worker in the days prior to the assault, and the employer failed to investigate that complaint, then a claim may exist against the employer for not taking appropriate action to investigate and remedy the risk of the assault occurring.
+Sticking with our bricklayer example from earlier questions, if the bricklayer told his employer that he felt physically threatened by the co-worker in the days prior to the assault, and the employer failed to investigate that complaint, then a claim may exist against the employer for not taking appropriate action to investigate and remedy the risk of the assault occurring.

 Where an assault occurs in the workplace by a party outside of employment, for example in a hold up, or in an assault by an angry customer, once again, there is usually no point in pursuing a Common Law claim against the perpetrator, despite there possibly being such an entitlement, as they will most likely not have any monies to meet the claim.